 The west wing was torn down in the early 19th century, leaving an oddly unbalanced look to the layout.
-The final changes came in 1870 when a three storey extension was added in Gothic Revival style.
+The final changes came in 1870 when a three-storey extension was added in Gothic Revival style.

 The Hill School

 By that time the castle was in use as a school, launched by Sir Rowland Hill, an active social and educational reformer, but a man best known for postal reform.
-Hill was headmaster of Bruce Castle School, based on the radical - for the time - idea that a teacher's role was not to impart facts and figures for students to memorise, but to foster a desire to learn.
+Hill was headmaster of Bruce Castle School, based on the radical - for the time - idea that a teacher's role was not to impart facts and figures for students to memorise but to foster a desire to learn.
 When Hill was appointed to head up the new General Post Office he left Bruce Castle School in the hands of his brother Arthur.

 The school closed in 1891, and Tottenham Council bought the estate.
 In 1892 the grounds were opened as the first public park in Tottenham.
 The house was opened as a museum 1906.
 The museum now covers the entire London Borough of Haringey, with a history of the area, archives, exhibits on the history of the Post Office and the life of Rowland Hill, and collections of early photos of the area.
-And of, course, since this is Tottenham, there is a section on the history of the Tottenham Hotspur Football Club.
-The social history of the area is brought to life, and there is a large collections of artwork depicting Tottenham through time.
+And of course, since this is Tottenham, there is a section on the history of the Tottenham Hotspur Football Club.
+The social history of the area is brought to life, and there is a large collection of artwork depicting Tottenham through time.

 I didn't know a lot about the area before visiting the museum, though being a football fanatic I knew a bit about Tottenham FC.
-It was fascinating to see old paintings of White Hart Lane, the site of the club's football stadium, when it was still an idyllic rural landscape.
+It was fascinating to see old paintings of White Hart Lane, the site of the club's football stadium when it was still an idyllic rural landscape.
 The area is brought to life in paintings by local artist John Bonny 1874 - 1948.

 The museum is outstanding.
-Though small, the range of exhibits really bring the area's history to life.
+Though small, the range of exhibits really brings the area's history to life.
 I particularly enjoyed the exhibition on Rowland Hill and his contribution to the development of the post office.
-Look for a an example of the famous 'penny black' stamp, and a wooden 'private post box' used in the days before Royal Mail and the ubiquitous red post boxes became common.
+Look for an example of the famous 'penny black' stamp, and a wooden 'private post box' used in the days before Royal Mail and the ubiquitous red post boxes became common.

 The museum is free to enter.
 The closest underground stations are Wood Green or Seven Sisters, followed by a walk, or take the 243 bus.
 Having said that, I highly recommend taking the overground train to Bruce Grove rather than the tube.
 When we visited we took the tube to Seven Sisters and walked.
-It took well over 30 minutes to reach the musem.
+It took well over 30 minutes to reach the museum.
 We learned our lesson and on our return we took the overground from Bruce Castle, which is only a short 5-7 minute stroll away.